Poland / Rzeczpospolita Polska – Let’s explore here

 Kraków

 Kraków is simply stunning.
 We visited on a Sunday when parking is free.
-We stayed over 25 minutes away, and had no trouble at all getting to the centre and finding parking right next to the old town at midday.
+We stayed in accommodation outside the city, about 25 minutes away, and had no trouble at all getting to the centre and finding parking right next to the old town at midday.
 Although we were only there for half a day, really it’s worth spending a least a couple of days here, as there is just so much to see and do.
 It really is very beautiful.

 Copyright © letsexplorehere.com